 The eight photographs that follow the negative, each with its caption and black background, are variously connected and disconnected from the narrative.
-They can be understood as products of the narrator’s (I will refer to the narrator in the singular, because it makes things easier, but Abe avoids any clear single identity) professional life as a photographer and his visual interests.
+They can be understood as products of the narrator’s professional life as a photographer and his visual interests.
 But the links to the text are uneven.
-The photographs are evenly spaced in the book, which I take to be a result of the original printing in signatures, and the conventional placement of images at the beginning or in the middle of each signature.
+(I will refer to the narrator in the singular, because it makes things easier, but Abe avoids any clear single identity.)
+The photographs are evenly spaced in the book, which I suppose may be the result of the original printing in signatures, and the conventional placement of images at the beginning or in the middle of each signature.
 (The English paperback is perfect bound.)
 If that is the case, there won’t be any correspondence between the images and the narrative on the facing pages, or even in the surrounding chapters.
 But the accompanying texts do suggest various parallels.

-The Wildenstein catalog opens with these photographs, each with Abe’s handwritten captions.
-Because the catalog is so rare—and apparently not on the internet—I reproduce them here, along with the versions in the English translation:
+The Wildenstein catalog opens with these same photographs, each with Abe’s handwritten captions.
+Because the catalog is so rare I reproduce them here, along with the versions in the English translation of The Box Man

 First photograph (p.
 33)

 The top image here is a page from The Box Man, which includes a white-on-black text that is disjunct from the narrative.
 The bottom image is from the Wildenstein catalog: it shows the same photo, and Abe’s handwritten notes underneath.